 The lecture book may specify the expected number of interventions to be performed.
 The practices can be completed

-- at the clinics, departments of the University (in Debrecen); - at teaching hospitals of the University in Hungary (Debrecen-Kenézy Hospital; in Nyíregyháza, Miskolc, Berettyóújfalu, etc.); - outside of Hungary (at affiliated and non-affiliated university hospitals).
+- at the clinics, departments of the University (in Debrecen); - at teaching hospitals of the University in Hungary (Debrecen-Kenézy Hospital; in Nyíregyháza, Miskolc, Berettyóújfalu, etc.); - outside of Hungary

-Fulfillment of the practice outside of Hungary is possible only with the permission of the Sub-Committee for Educational Matters and Credit Transfer.
+Fulfillment of the practice outside of Hungary is subject to the prior approval of the Sub-Committee for Educational Matters and Credit Transfer.